echen/scaldingale/README.md

 Two notes before we begin:

-* [This Github repository](https://github.com/echen/scalding-movie-recommendations) contains a better-looking version of this post, as well as all the code used.
+* [This Github repository](https://github.com/echen/scalding-movie-recommendations) contains all the code used.
 * For a gentler introduction to Scalding, see [this Getting Started guide](https://github.com/twitter/scalding/wiki/Getting-Started) on the Scalding wiki.

 # Movie Similarities

 Imagine you run an online movie business, and you want to generate movie recommendations.
-You have a rating system (people can rate movies with 1 to 5 stars), and all of the ratings are stored in a TSV file* somewhere.
+You have a rating system (people can rate movies with 1 to 5 stars), and we'll assume for simplicity that all of the ratings are stored in a TSV file somewhere.

-*Not really a good idea!
-But let's assume for simplicity.

 Let's start by reading the ratings into a Scalding job.